heimoshuiyu/whisper-fastapi/README.md

 - **Audio Transcriptions**: The `/v1/audio/transcriptions` endpoint allows users to upload an audio file and receive transcription in response, with an optional `response_type` parameter.
 The `response_type` can be 'json', 'text', 'tsv', 'srt', and 'vtt'.
 - **Simplified Chinese**: The traditional Chinese will be automatically convert to simplified Chinese for konele using `opencc` library.

+## GPT Refine Result

+You can choose to use the OpenAI GPT model for post-processing transcription results.
+You can also provide context to GPT to allow it to modify the text based on your context.

+Set the environment variables `OPENAI_BASE_URL=https://api.openai.com/v1` and `OPENAI_API_KEY=your-sk` to enable this feature.

+When the client sends a request with `gpt_refine=True`, this feature will be activated.
+Specifically:

+- For `/v1/audio/transcriptions`, submit using `curl <api_url> -F file=audio.mp4 -F gpt_refine=True`.
+- For `/v1/konele/ws` and `/v1/konele/post`, use the URL format `/v1/konele/ws/gpt_refine`.

+The default model is `gpt-4o-mini`.
+You can easily edit the code to change the or LLM's prompt to better fit your workflow.
+It's just a few lines of code.
+Give it a try, it's very simple!

 ## Usage

 ### Konele Voice Typing